Industries

 You need to go deeper into your supply chain to understand not just who you are working with, but who they are working with, especially if those subcontractors are not compliant with regulations or are linked to entities you would rather avoid.

-Regulators expect brands to know not just where your finished products are made, but also where every component and raw material comes from.
+Regulators expect brands and retailers to know not just where your finished products are made, but also where every component and raw material comes from.
 You need to trace materials all the way back to their sources.

 If your supplier is not being upfront about subcontracting, you could be dealing with compliance violations without even realizing it.